Third Heaven: Judaism

 The early books of the Tanakh reference Heaven (Heb.
 Shamayim), but not a Third Heaven or a specific number of heavens.
 Heaven is mentioned several times in the first chapter of Genesis.
 It appears in the first verse as a creation of God.
 His dividing the light from the darkness in verses 4 and 5 has been interpreted as the separation of heaven into two sections: day (God's throne) and night (where our universe is contained).
-In verse 8 heaven refers to the atmosphere over the earth in which birds fly, and in verse 14 it's the setting for the celestial lights, later identified (verse 16) as the sun, moon and stars.
+In verse 8 heaven refers to the atmosphere over the Earth in which birds fly, and in verse 14 it's the setting for the celestial lights, later identified (verse 16) as the Sun, Moon and stars.

-A third concept of Heaven, also called shamayi h'shamayim (שׁמי השׁמים or "Heaven of Heavens"), is mentioned in such passages as Genesis 28:12, Deuteronomy 10:14 and 1 Kings 8:27 as a distinctly spiritual realm containing (or being traveled by) angels and God.
+A third concept of Heaven, also called shămei hashamayim (שׁמי השׁמים or "Heaven of Heavens"), is mentioned in such passages as Genesis 28:12, Deuteronomy 10:14 and 1 Kings 8:27 as a distinctly spiritual realm containing (or being traveled by) angels and God.

 The ambiguity of the term shamayim in the Hebrew Bible, and the fact that it's a plural word, give "heavens" various interpretations regarding its nature, notably the ascension of the prophet Elijah.